Body Mass Index: Is it the Right Tool for Health?

 In 1972, researcher Ancel Keys, who disagreed with the insurance weight tables and aimed to find an alternative approach to evaluate body mass, suggested renaming the Quetelet Index as the Body Mass Index (BMI).
 Keys proposed using Body Mass Index scales to investigate and establish connections between health, disease, and "obesity."

-In 1998, the National Institutes of Health (NIH) decided to reduce the threshold for the "overweight" BMI category to 25 for both males and females, which previously had been 28 for men and 27 for women.
+In 1998, the National Institutes of Health (NIH) lowered the threshold for the "overweight" BMI category to 25 for both men and women, from 28 for men and 27 for women.
+As a result, millions of people were suddenly categorized as "overweight" overnight.
 This decision was based on a 1996 report by the International Obesity Task Force (IOTF), which recommended lowering the BMI category of "overweight."
 Interestingly, the primary funders of the IOTF report were Hoffmann-La Roche and Abbott Laboratories, two pharmaceutical companies that produce weight-loss drugs.
 Moreover, many of the researchers and scientists who served on the WHO and NIH committees were being paid by various weight-loss drug companies.
 These companies had a vested interest in classifying more Americans as "overweight," thereby creating a much larger market for their weight-loss drugs.

 This brings us to the widely recognized and utilized measurement that persists today.
 Keeping this timeline of the BMI in mind, I want to take a deeper look at what this all means and all of the moving parts involved.

-During the creation of the BMI formula, Quetelet had to alter the formula to fit his data, a practice that goes against proper statistical methodology and is considered a flawed science.
-Moreover, the formula fails to consider crucial factors such as age, sex, body frame, body composition, and the natural changes in body mass that occur with age.
-It also makes no differentiation for the relative proportions of bone, muscle, fat, and fluid in the body, which varies from person to person naturally.
+The BMI formula fails to consider crucial factors such as age, sex, body frame, body composition, and the natural changes in body mass that occur with age.
+It also makes no distinction between the relative proportions of bone, muscle, fat, and fluid in the body, which vary naturally from person to person.
+Bodies are supposed to change in different stages of life.
+That is normal, natural, and a part of being human.

 What is Body Mass Index Really Measuring?